prahladyeri/VisualAlchemist/README.md

 ### Installation and Usage

-Visual Alchemist is a [Flask](http://flask.pocoo.org/)-based app due to Flask's versatility & ability to accommodate future features.
+Visual Alchemist is presently a pure html app, so you can simply copy the github repo and host it.
+However, Flask support is also added as I intend to add more backend-specific features soon.

-To run VA, you'll need to install the minimum requires via the requirements.txt file.
+To run VA in Flask, you'll need to install the minimum requires via the requirements.txt file.
 Run the following commands to install requirements in a virtual environment from within the application root directory (assuming you have pip and virtualenv installed:

     virtualenv venv
     source venv/bin/activate